 - A valid passport from an eTA-eligible country.

-- Paying the visa fee with a credit or debit card.
+- Paying the visa fee and NZ tourist levy with a credit or debit card.

 - Having a current email address to receive the eTA to New Zealand in the inbox.

-Additional eTA visa requirements may be announced by the New Zealand government when the eTA for New Zealand is launched and will be published on this website.
+Additional eTA visa requirements may be announced by the New Zealand government closer to the eTA for New Zealand July 2019 launch and will be published on this website.

 The New Zealand Visa Application

-The eTA New Zealand will eliminate the need to go to an NZ embassy or consulate for a New Zealand tourist visa and streamline the process.
+The eTA New Zealand will streamline the process of attaining travel authorization and improve security and border control in the country.
 Eligible citizens will be able to fill out the simple New Zealand eTA application form, which will only take minutes to complete.

 Candidates will be required to fill in their name, address, contact details, travel plans, and all the data from the passport information page including date of birth and nationality.
 They will also be asked a range of security and health-related questions.
 The information provided will be checked against security databases before approval.